DrResh/NewsResearcher/README.md

 # Project Overview:
 The primary objective of this project is to create a user-friendly web application that enables equity research analysts to gather relevant news articles based on their queries, perform natural language processing (NLP) tasks using langchain, generate human-like text with OpenAI, and utilize FAISS for efficient similarity search.

+1. Install necessary modules by running following command pip install -r requirements.txt

+2. Generate your and ADD your openai key in ApiKey.py

+3. Launch the application using the following command: streamlit run RestaurantName.py

 # Technologies Used:
 Langchain: A versatile natural language processing library used for tasks such as entity recognition, sentiment analysis, and more.